WorldBrain/Memex/CONTRIBUTING.md

 #### **[src/imports/](./src/imports/)**: browser history import

 This allows users to import their whole browser history, however, due to slow speeds and multiple setbacks it has been deprecated and may only be kept on as a dev tool to import test docs.

-Instead of using a browser this module is set to move to a native Desktop Application see [roadmap](https://trello.com/b/mdqEuBjb) for more details

 #### **[src/options](./src/options/)**: the settings page